 As a BPP University student you will get help to find the right place to stay during your studies.
 There are a variety of options available for you depending on the length of your stay and your personal preferences.
-All details are available in our accommodation guide which you can download from our website
+All details are available in our accommodation guide which you can download here.

 Halls of residence

 Large blocks of student accommodation are called 'halls of residence' in the UK.
 These are made up of self-contained rooms, some with their own bathroom and kitchen, others with shared facilities.
 BPP University does not have its own halls of residence, however there are a number of providers we work with across the country, including the following: